Sons of All-Stars Holliday, Jones go 1-2 in MLB draft - WHIZ News

 With his father away from home playing ball during much of his youth, Druw learned to hit from his mom’s father, J.D.
 Derick.
 Ahead of the draft, Druw was met with chants of “Over-rated!” from about 75 fans when Wesleyan played at Decatur High on May 3.
 In his third at-bat, Druw homered off Brady Jones, who committed to attend Georgia State.

 “It was one of those moments that you’ll remember forever,” Druw said.
-“I enjoyed that moment, but I probably never had that moment again.”
+“I enjoyed that moment, but I’ll probably never have that moment again.”

 Rocker, a 22-year-old from Georgia, failed to sign last year after the Mets became concerned over his physical.
 He had shoulder surgery last September and pitched this year for the independent Frontier League’s Tri-City ValleyCats as a showcase ahead of the draft.